 Specifically, ALM refers to the use of either 1) software-based approaches that share electrical capacity among EV supply equipment (EVSE), or 2) battery-integrated EVSE or co-located energy storage systems, to avoid or defer the need for additional electrical capacity and infrastructure on both the utility and customer side of the meter.
 VGIC believes that ALM can stretch charging infrastructure investments and ensure more chargers are installed in more places.
-We recommend the programs under the EV Plan promote the use of ALM to enable charger deployment at a site that may otherwise be costprohibitive or space-prohibitive due to potential utility distribution system upgrades.
-Optional ALM solutions should be encouraged and incentivized when they are shown to be comparatively cost efficient versus traditional utility system upgrades.
+We recommend EV charging programs promote the use of ALM to enable charger deployment at a site that may otherwise be cost-prohibitive or space-prohibitive due to potential utility distribution system upgrades.
+Optional ALM solutions should be encouraged and incentivized when they are shown to be comparatively cost-efficient versus traditional utility system upgrades.
 VGIC advises against mandating ALM requirements on charging infrastructure, as this may result in inequities by limiting charging capability for customers.
 Instead, VGIC recommends ALM be allowed and incentivized (i.e., a "carrot" rather than "stick" approach) for so that deploying ALM solutions become a viable option for those that wish to deploy, such as fleet operators.
-VGIC recommends that an optional, technology-neutral ALM incentive be included in charging infrastructure programs under the EV Plan.
+VGIC recommends that an optional, technology-neutral ALM incentive be included in EV charging infrastructure programs.

-VGIC appreciates the opportunity to submit this feedback on the Draft 2023 Colorado EV Plan.
-We look forward to further collaboration with CEO and other agencies and stakeholders in Colorado on this important initiative.
+VGIC appreciates the opportunity to submit these initial comments on EV charging programs in IR 22-076.
+We look forward to further collaboration with the PUC and other agencies and stakeholders in New Hampshire on this important initiative.